 The Box Sessions™ are a series of gatherings, organized by Sant Epernay, LLC, which celebrate community and cultivate creativity in a variety of artistic fields.
-The inaugural event was held in February 2020 and featured Samin Nosrat, star of the Netflix hit Salt Fat Acid Heat; Jon M. Chu, director of Crazy Rich Asians and In The Heights; Lynda Barry, an artist and recipient of a MacArthur “genius grant” Fellowship; Jonathan Franzen, author and National Book Award winner; The Moth; Domee Shi, who won an Oscar for her film Bao; Nina Jacobson, award-winning producer of Crazy Rich Asians and the Hunger Games; writer and illustrator Jonny Sun; actor and storyteller Jimmie Fails; and Alec Berg, creator of HBO’s Barry and a director and writer for Silicon Valley and Seinfeld.
+The inaugural event was held in February 2020 in Santa Cruz, Calif. and featured Samin Nosrat, star of the Netflix hit Salt Fat Acid Heat; Jon M. Chu, director of Crazy Rich Asians and In The Heights; Lynda Barry, an artist and recipient of a MacArthur “genius grant” Fellowship; Jonathan Franzen, author and National Book Award winner; The Moth; Domee Shi, who won an Oscar for her film Bao; Nina Jacobson, award-winning producer of Crazy Rich Asians and the Hunger Games; writer and illustrator Jonny Sun; actor and storyteller Jimmie Fails; and Alec Berg, creator of HBO’s Barry and a director and writer for Silicon Valley and Seinfeld.

 It was more than a weekend of inspiring speakers.
 Lynda Barry taught a drawing workshop and The Moth taught storytelling and hosted a StorySLAM.
 There was even a magician!
 Guest moderators included Mark Thompson, former chief executive of The New York Times and Kara Swisher, host of the Pivot podcasts and founder of the Code technology conference.